 This is what it looked originally looked like:

-- Old Page: The text mentioned citizens as much as it mentioned local governments.
-It was very unclear who the software and demo were meant for.
+Old Page: The text mentioned citizens as much as it mentioned local governments.
+It was very unclear who the demo was meant for.

-- New Page: The text explicitly says the software and demo are for local government officials.
+New Page: The text explicitly says the demo is for local government officials.
 Other visitors (citizens & current clients) are directed to appropriate places.

 Clear Call To Action

-- Old Page: The page was meant for a demo but it didn’t say “demo” anywhere in the actual page.
-The CTA was “Let’s Talk!” so was the prospect requesting a demo or a conversation?
+Old Page: The page was meant for a demo but it didn’t say “demo” anywhere in the actual page.
+The CTA was “Let’s Talk!”.
+Was the prospect requesting a demo or a conversation?
 They’re not the same thing.

 Follow Through Instructions Provided

-- New Page: The content is specific, starting off with the number of customers.
-Each bullet point discusses a real life situation of how a prospect can benefit from using the software.
-These answer the big idea of “What’s in it for me?”.
+New Page: The content is specific, starting off with the number of customers.
+Each bullet point discusses a real-life situation of how a prospect can benefit from using SeeClickFix.
+Never talk about features, always talk about benefits.

-- New Page: The message field is required so a sales rep only gets leads from serious prospects who already know what they want to talk about.
+New Page: The message field is required so a sales rep only gets leads from serious prospects who already have an idea of what they want to discuss.

 Everything worked pretty fast.
 Unqualified inbound leads decreased by 80% within 2 weeks!